ianmclinden/PiXel/README.md

 Make NeoPixels react to Twitter trends

 # Overview
-- PiXel runs on a (Raspberry Pi)[https://www.raspberrypi.org/], and triggers LED animations based on current [Twitter](https://twitter.com/) trends.
+- PiXel runs on a [Raspberry Pi](https://www.raspberrypi.org), and triggers LED animations based on current [Twitter](https://twitter.com/) trends.
 - For every tweet in the last 5 seconds that matches one of the user supplied keywords, PiXel flashes a random LED on the strip.
 - If nearly the same number of tweets as pixels are found, then a random special animation is triggered
 - If barely any tweets are found, then the pixels glow dimly